 We found 3 family medicine practitioners who accept Humana Simplicity HMO Open Access Gold 03/100 near Columbia, SC.

 Dr. Farnel Backer works as a family practitioner and hospitalist.
 His hospital/clinic affiliations include Tennessee Valley Healthcare System, Austin Regional Clinic (ARC) - Adult Inpatient Medical Services (AIMS), and Palmetto Health.
-Dr. Backer is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Backer is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
 He graduated from Autonomous University of Tamaulipas and then he performed his residency at North Shore-Long Island Jewish Health System.

 Conditions / Treatments

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.